AntonioDiaz/machine-learning-specialization/README.md

 * [Lab 06](01_supervised_ml_regression_and_classification/02_week/C1_W2_Lab06_Sklearn_Normal_Soln.ipynb): Linear Regression using Scikit-Learn, Linear Regression using a close form solution

 ### Week 3: Classification
+>This week, you'll learn the other type of supervised learning, classification.
+You'll learn how to predict categories using the logistic regression model.
+You'll learn about the problem of overfitting, and how to handle this problem with a method...

+__Learning Objectives__
 * Use logistic regression for binary classification
 * Implement logistic regression for binary classification
 * Address overfitting using regularization, to improve model performance